gade-raghav/Testing-CloudFormation-Templates/README.md

 ```
 We will see that the checks have passed and a commit has been successful.

-Our development environment is now setup.
-In our next step we will do static code analysis.
+Our development environment is now set up.
+In our next step, we will do static code analysis.

 ## Static Code Analysis

 Static code analysis is testing the code without actually running it.
 There are multiple types of static code analysis but we will be using Linters and Static Application Security Test.
-SAST analyzes code to find securtiy vulnerabilities.
+SAST analyzes code to find security vulnerabilities.
 A linter does the following:  flag programming errors, bugs, stylistic errors, and suspicious constructs.

 ### Linting

 We will be using [cfn-lint](https://github.com/aws-cloudformation/cfn-lint).
 It validates AWS CloudFormation json/yaml templates against the AWS CloudFormation Resource Specification.
-Documentation and the rules can be found in the forementioned link.
+Documentation and the rules can be found in the aforementioned link.
 With pre-commit installed it's easy to add new checks.
 To add cfn-lint, we need to modify .pre-commit-config.yaml file.
-We should use the latest version of cfn-lint to not get unnecesary errors. **files** consists of template directory which will consist of our CloudFormation template that we are testing.
+We should use the latest version of cfn-lint to not get unnecessary errors. **files** consists of a template directory which will consist of the CloudFormation template that we are testing.

 ```
 repos: